Tensor-based quantum phase difference estimation for large-scale demonstration: Abstract

 \section{Abstract}

-{We develop an energy calculation algorithm leveraging quantum phase difference estimation (QPDE) scheme and a tensor-network-based unitary compression method in the preparation of superposition states and time-evolution gates.
+We develop an energy calculation algorithm leveraging quantum phase difference estimation (QPDE) scheme and a tensor-network-based unitary compression method in the preparation of superposition states and time-evolution gates.
 Alongside its efficient implementation, this algorithm reduces depolarization noise affections exponentially.
 We demonstrated energy gap calculations for one-dimensional Hubbard models on IBM superconducting devices using circuits up to 32-system (plus one-ancilla) qubits, a five-fold increase over previous QPE demonstrations, at the 7242 controlled-Z gate level of standard transpilation, utilizing a Q-CTRL error suppression module.
-Additionally, we propose a technique towards molecular executions using spatial orbital localization and index sorting, verified by a 13- (17-)qubit hexatriene (octatetraene) simulation.
-Since QPDE can handle the same objectives as QPE, our algorithm represents a leap forward in quantum computing on real devices.}
+Additionally, we propose a technique towards molecular executions using spatial orbital localization and index sorting, verified linear polyene simulations up to 21 qubits.
+Since QPDE can handle the same objectives as QPE, our algorithm represents a leap forward in quantum computing on real devices.